 Our Great Pyrenees are AKC registered and all breeding animals are cleared for hip and other genetic issues.

 Morpheus was a working LGD for many years before his herd was dispersed.
 We are absolutely thrilled to have him back as a purebred Pyr stud.

 Junebug is the queen of the farm and a very special dog to us.
 She is 1/4 Anatolian Shepard and three of her grandparents are Rosasharn stock; Rosasharn's Claire d'Lune , Rosasharn Ahu , and Rosasharn's Cu Chulainn .
 She has a very strong personality and needs to know what is happening all the time.
 She delivered her first litter in 2015 and continues to be an excellent LGD, mother to her pups, and midwife to our does.

 Izzy is a Pyr-Anatolian cross out of Genevieve's first litter.
-She has gone on to have small, but healthy litters of puppies.
+She is an excellent mother and has produced several healthy litters of puppies.

 Named in memory of our long-time farm mascot, Rosasharn Teddy , Teddie has a super sweet personality and has become a farm favorite in her own right.
 She delivered her first litter in January 2018.